Imsurajr/BookHub/README.md

 Book summaries: If you want to dive deeper, you can read a longer summary of each book to get a better understanding of its themes and plot.

-Pricing: You can also see the price of each book, so you can decide whether it fits within your budget.
+Pricing: You can also see the price of each book, so you can decide whether it fits within your read.

 # Technologies